Reaching Wider projects 2017/18

 Over 500 pupils from local schools take part in our annual series of activities on campus, including SMART Materials Days for girls into Science, STEM (Science, Technology, Engineering and Maths) taster days, and working with local companies to illustrate career progression routes from university into the world of work.

-We also organise Critical Thinking Days based at the schools which can be linked to the Welsh Bacc, and a Dragons Den event for yr.
-7s introducing them to the world of Business Entrepreneurship
+We also organise Critical Thinking Days based at the schools which can be linked to the Welsh Bacc, and a business and enterprise workshop for year 7s introducing them to the world of Business Entrepreneurship.

-In addition our new Looking Forward to HE project provides 1-2-1 support and guidance for 6th formers and access students on how to apply to university, writing personal statements, interview techniques and much more.
+In addition our confident learner project provides 1-2-1 support and guidance for 6th formers and access students on how to apply to university, writing personal statements, interview techniques and much more.

 E-Literacy for the Workplace was introduced in 2015.
 This has been delivered on the same basis as the Employability course but as the name suggests will be much more ICT focused and tailored for those who may have already undertaken a lower level computer course, and would now like to improve their IT skills to level 4 accreditation.